LAEQ/OneMetrePlus/touch_screen/README.txt

 7. on the screen you will see the software update
 8. turn off the sensor and remove the sd card
 9. finally the screen will be ready for use

+P.S.
+For this version of the screen, there is a hot spot in the upper right corner of the screen to check the menus.